 Area under receiver operating curve

+[END BL]

 [H1] Chapter at a Glance

 Chapter 5 explains how to measure the risk of mortality.
-Prognostic information has many meaningful uses, and measuring risk of mortality can help patients and clinicians plan for end-of-life decisions such as setting treatment priorities.
+Prognostic information has many meaningful uses, and measuring the risk of mortality can help patients and clinicians plan for end-of-life decisions such as setting treatment priorities.
 Policy analysts can use prognostic tools to evaluate the comparative effectiveness of various treatment options.
 Administrators can also use prognostic information to anticipate patients’ acuity and nursing needs.

 All of these uses presuppose that an accurate measure of prognosis exists.
 This chapter shows one way to create such a prognostic index.
-Historically, regression analysis is used to create predictive models.
+Historically, regression analysis has been used to create predictive models.
 When thousands of independent variables are involved, structured query language (SQL) provides an easier approach.
 Chapter 5 provides SQL code for predicting patients’ prognoses.

 [H1] Introduction

 We use the terms risk of mortality, severity of illness, and prognosis interchangeably throughout this chapter, though some authors have distinguished among them.
 The information in this chapter is needed throughout this book—risk scores are used to adjust for differences among patients in analysis of control charts and in many other topics in this book.
 The chapter focuses on the design and use of the multimorbidity (MM) index (one approach to quantifying patients’ prognoses).
 Farrokh Alemi and colleagues (Alemi et al. 1999; Alemi and Prudius 2004; Alemi and Uriyo 2011; Kheirbek, Alemi, and Fletcher 2015; Kheirbek, Alemi, and Zargoush 2013; Levy et al. 2015) ,,,,,developed this tool to account for the prognosis of patients with multiple diagnoses.
-The index can be easily constructed inside electronic health records using SQL.
-It calculates the risk associated with any diagnosis through using likelihood ratios, a concept that was first stated in previous chapters but will be further clarified in this chapter.
+The index can be easily constructed inside electronic health records (EHRs) using SQL.
+It calculates the risk associated with any diagnosis through using likelihood ratios, a concept that will be further clarified in this chapter.
 The MM index uses Bayesian probability models to aggregate the impact of multiple predictors; therefore, this chapter also introduces the reader to probability models and Bayesian calculations.

 [H1] Alternatives to the Multimorbidity Index

-Several other investigators have also proposed methods for predicting a prognosis from patients’ history.
+Several other investigators have also proposed methods for predicting a prognosis from a patient’s history.
 Charlson and colleagues were among the first investigators to do so (Charlson et al. 1987).
 These scholars developed an index that predicted mortality from 22 broad disease categories, including one category for all heart diseases, another for AIDS, and still another for all cancers.
-Deyo, Cherkin, and Ciol (1992); Romano, Roos, and Jollis (1993); Roos and colleagues (1996); and D'Hoore, Sicotte, and Tilquin (1993) attempted to improve on the initial Charlson index by modifying the broad categories and dropping or adding new categories.
+Deyo, Cherkin, and Ciol (1992); Romano, Roos, and Jollis (1993); Roos and colleagues (1996); and D’Hoore, Sicotte, and Tilquin (1993) attempted to improve on the initial Charlson index by modifying the broad categories and dropping or adding new categories.
 Elixhauser and colleagues (1998) continued these modifications by creating a list of 30 broad categories of comorbidities, and van Walraven et al. (2009) organized these categories into an index.
 It may be helpful to examine how the van Walraven version of the Elixhauser index works.

-The Elixhauser comorbidity index predicts probability of mortality for patients based on their hospital diagnoses using the International Classification of Diseases (ICD) codes.
+The Elixhauser comorbidity index predicts the probability of mortality for patients based on their hospital diagnoses using the International Classification of Diseases (ICD) codes.
 Each time a patient is hospitalized, 5–15 diagnoses are used to report what the patient was treated for.
 The Elixhauser index uses a select set of these diagnoses to classify the patient into 32 categories.
 ICD-9 classification was used from approximately 1979 to 2015, when ICD-10 became mainstream in the United States.
 Exhibit 5.1 shows how some of these categories are organized.

+[INSERT EXHIBIT]

 Exhibit 5.1 Selected Coding Algorithms for Elixhauser Comorbidities